 The land of morning calm provides some of ESL’s greatest opportunities and a high quality of life for English teachers.
 The demand for English in Asia isn’t a secret, but there isn’t a country more committed to improving English proficiency than South Korea.
-There are an abundance of teaching jobs for both experienced teachers and inexperienced recent college graduates alike.
+There are an abundance of teaching jobs in South Korea for both experienced teachers and inexperienced recent college graduates alike.

 Private English Academies, called hagwons, provide the majority of ESL positions in South Korea and are the path of least resistance.
 They do not require their teachers to have TEFL Certificates or previous teaching experience before being hired.
 However, it is best to work for reputable hagwons, such as Avalon Academy, Chungdahm Institutes, SLP, and the list goes on.
 Teachers can expect to work about 35 hours a week, which consists of 25 to 30 teaching hours.
 Other than the ease of finding hagwon jobs through ESL recruiters, they also offer amazing benefits including: free airfare to and from home country, free housing, health care, and a contract completion bonus.
 These benefits allow teachers to make the move from their home country to South Korea easier than one would expect.
 Other teaching opportunities include: public after-school programs, teaching adults (adult hagwons), public schools, and universities.
 With so many opportunities available throughout South Korea, many teachers are unsure of which city they would like to work in.

 Seoul is Korea’s capital and by far the most cosmopolitan city in South Korea.
 It’s home to 10 million people and provides all the amenities and nightlife one would expect from a mega city.
+Teaching in Seoul is exciting and social.
 Most teachers flock to Korean BBQ restaurants after work where they eat and drink Soju (Korean alcohol) to early morning.
 On the weekends, teachers hike Seoul’s biggest mountains and party at some of Asia’s hottest clubs at night.
 It’s no wonder so many teachers stay in Seoul for several years at a time.
 In addition to Seoul, there are great places to live in Seoul’s surrounding cities, such as Ilsan, Bundang, and Bucheon.
 These cities provide a slightly slower pace of life but are only a short subway ride from Seoul.

 For those who love beaches, east coast beaches, Busan beaches, and Jeju Island beaches will provide a memorable vacation as well as some relaxation.
 Not to mention, most beaches in Korea are in close proximity to mountains where you can hike and enjoy nature.
 Lastly, if you are a history buff be sure to visit Gyeongju, Korea’s former capital.
 It is filled with historic monuments and sites that mark thousands of years of history.